 This Korky fill valve is very easy to install, with minimal parts that need attaching.
 Because of this, you can fit it in even if you’ve never fixed a fill valve before.

-What could be better: That the flow rate isn’t adjustable for greater water efficiency.
+What is not ideal about it?
+That the flow rate isn’t adjustable for greater water efficiency.

 The AmazonBasics Universal Toilet Fill Valve, which is the best toilet tank fill valve you can get at its price point, is built in a standard universal design that fits most toilets.
 However, it is designed for 2-piece toilets only.
 It comes with a bottom connector for the cistern, making it an ideal all-in-one replacement unit.
 Its shaft is adjustable, so you can raise or lower it to match the water level in your tank.